High cost of Russian gains in Ukraine may limit new advance

 That raises doubts about whether Moscow’s forces and their separatist allies are ready to quickly thrust deeper into Donetsk, the other province that makes up the Donbas.
 Observers estimated in recent weeks that Russia controlled about half of Donetsk, and battle lines have changed little since then.

+“The destiny of the whole country will be decided by the Donetsk region,” he said in Kramatrosk, the province’s administrative center and home to the Ukrainian military’s regional headquarters.
+“Once there are less people, we will be able to concentrate more on our enemy and perform our main tasks.”

+The governor’s call appeared to represent one of the biggest suggested evacuations of the war.
+According to the U.N. refugee agency, more than 7.1 million Ukrainians are estimated to be displaced within Ukraine, and more than 4.8 million refugees left the country since Russia’s invasion started on Feb.
+24

-What happens in the Donbas could determine the course of the war.
-If Russia succeeds there, it could free up its forces to grab even more land and dictate the terms of any peace agreement.
+If Russia succeeds in the Donbas, it could free up its forces to grab even more land and dictate the terms of any peace agreement.
 If Ukraine, on the other hand, manages to pin the Russians down for a protracted period, it could build up the resources for a counteroffensive.

 Exhausting the Russians has long been part of the plan for the Ukrainians, who began the conflict outgunned — but hoped Western weapons could eventually tip the scales in their favor.